ignacio-chiazzo/ruby-minitest-analyzer/README.md

 # Minitest Ruby redundant tests Analyzer

-Ruby analyzer that detects tests that are running multiple times.
+Ruby Minitests analyzer detects tests that are running multiple times.
 In some cases, we want them to run them twice, but most of the times we don't.

 ### Example
 See the following case.